supersoftcafe/yafl/README.md

 a keyword that indicates that the programmer wants them to be exhaustive, but that's all.
 If absent, and a match is not found an exception will automatically be thrown.
 I see this as being very similar to divide by zero.
 We don't demand checks for zero before division operators, we runtime error because the inputs were invalid.

+Lazy evaluation is a cornerstone of Haskell.
+I don't propose as much here, but careful application of it should give good efficiency and make the use of functions instead of language constructs much more viable.
+Kotlin achieves this by using specific inline functions that take inline lambda parameters.
+It's very declarative, and that's sonmething I'd like to avoid.
+This'll be yet another fine line to walk, having implicit lazy evaluation without the cost of doing it everywhere.